WTIGER001/sfcmap/docs/priorities.md

 - Stand up tacticsfoundry.com presence  {MED}
 - New Logo {MED}
 - On new character add all pathfinder attributes and rolls {MED}
+- Add aura popups up dialog to start with
+- Add bar pops up dialog to start with and add values to bar
+- Condition Tracking
+-- Provide standard definitions for conditions per game system --

 ## Low